big-data-europe/app-integrator-ui/README.md

 # Bde-integrator-user-interface

+The Integrator User Interface is an iframe application which allows us to easily show multiple separate user interfaces in a single view, using iframes.
+The app is styled in a way that suits the Big Data Europe style.

+Configuration occurs by supplying a JSONAPI compliant response to the `/user-interfaces` call.
+See the supplied file in `/public/user-interfaces` for a quick example.

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.